robertbutacu/algorithms/README.md

     - functional approach
     - imperative approach
   - Bellman-Ford's Algorithm for Shortest Path in a Graph with negative costs
+  - Towers of Hanoi
+    - Backtracking
+    - A*
   - a mini-library that executes operations on Strings ( add, sub, mul, div, pow, etc ).